aplteam/MarkAPL/Docs/MarkAPL.md

   parameters](#Embedding parameters with `[parm]:`) for details.

 * Using `*` and `**` inside words.
 While `_` and  `__` are ignored when part of a work, you can use `*` and `**` inside a word.
 This was introduced in version 7.0.0

+  Examples: `As*ter*isks` leads to As*ter*isks and `Un_der_scores` to Un_der_scores while `As**ter**isks` leads to As**ter**isks and `Un__der__scores` to Un__der__scores.

+* A LeanPub encoding directive like `{:: encoding="utf-8" /}` needs to go into the first line of any markdown document.
+MarkAPL ignores such a line, meaning that any `[parms]:` definitions (see [embedded parameters](#Embedding parameters with `[parm]:`)) are unaffected by this althouh they are expected to start at the top of any markdown document as well.

+  Note that this directive has nothing to do with the so-called LeanPub extensions which are discussed next.
+A encoding directive is useful only when you want to publish on the [LeanPub publishing platform](https://https://leanpub.com/) and need to specify the encoding explicitly.

 * LeanPub extensions

-  With version 3.6 **_MarkAPL_** recognizes and processes the so-called LeanPub extension which are discussed in a separate document.
-These extensions allow the author to inject asides and messages: errors, warnings, tips and more.
+  Since version 3.6 **_MarkAPL_** recognizes and processes the so-called LeanPub extension which are discussed in a separate document.
+These extensions allow the author to imphasize particular lines in code blocks and inject asides as well as messages: errors, warnings, tips and more.

-  The set of CSS style sheets **_MarkAPL_** is coming with contain rules for these extensions, but this can of course be changed to your liking by using a tailor made style sheets that match your needs.
+  The set of CSS style sheets **_MarkAPL_** is coming with rules for these extensions, but this can of course be changed to your liking by using a tailor made style sheet.

+  LeanPub extensions can be useful in a document whether you want to publish on the LeanPub platform or not.

   Note that there is a separate document available that discusses style sheets in detail.